 How much to save in your emergency fund

-A sole breadwinner, a business owner or a person with a highly variable income might want to aim for nine or 12 months’ worth of expenses in their emergency savings account, McBride says.
+Sole breadwinners, business owners or those with variable incomes should aim for nine to 12 months’ worth of expenses in an emergency fund.

 Where to keep your emergency fund